andersen-lab/Freyja/README.md

 This results in a tsv file, which includes the lineages present and their corresponding abundances.

 ---
+### Additional options

-By default, this method will use the existing "usher_barcodes.csv" file for the barcodes.
+1. By default, this method will use the existing "usher_barcodes.csv" file for the barcodes.
 To make a new barcode library, download the latest global phylogenetic tree from UShER: http://hgdownload.soe.ucsc.edu/goldenPath/wuhCor1/UShER_SARS-CoV-2/.

 Lineage defining mutation barcodes are extracted using
 ```